carolshekinah08-dev/Equipment-Fraud-Analytics/README.md

 This is evidence of a billing and telemetry anomaly requiring investigation, not a legal determination that every record is proven fraud.

+## Problem Statement
+Records billed more than 20 engine hours while simultaneously showing RPM above 5,000 and fuel consumption of exactly 0 LPH — a physically impossible operating state unless corroborated by an alternate power source or a verified sensor fault (no such evidence was found).

+## Tech Stack
+Python (Pandas, memory-optimized 100,000-row chunk processing), SQLite, Power BI (DAX)

 ## Verified findings

 | Metric | Result |